normundsai/comply/README.md

 ## Dependencies

 Comply relies on [pandoc](https://pandoc.org/), which can be installed directly as an OS package or invoked via Docker.
+On Debian you might need to install addtiionallly texlive-fonts-recommended and texlive-latex-extra packages.

 ## CLI